DISABILITY FUNCTIONAL CAPACITY EVALUATION (FCE)

 What is Tested during a Functional Capacity Evaluation (FCE)?

-Examples of items we evaluate include, but are not limited to:
+Examples of items we evaluate include, but are not limited to the following.

 On a Personal Note